 The following classes are for 4-H youth 8 to 18 years of age.
-Maker projects will be judged during the afternoon on Wednesday, July 7, 2021.
+Maker projects will be judged during the morning on Wednesday, July 13, 2022.

 Three 4-H'ers can be selected for the Illinois State Fair from the Maker class.